How to Grill Chicken Thighs on a Gas Grill? Your Guide to Tasty BBQ!

 Cover the grill and cook for another 20 – 30 minutes.
 Next, turn the chicken thighs over, baste the other side, and grill with the lid closed for another 10 – 20 minutes.

-If you have a meat thermometer, the internal temperature of the meat should be around 170°F when it’s done.
-Alternatively, you can poke the thighs in the middle with a knife.
+Use a meat thermometer to get the internal temperature of the meat around 170°F. Alternatively, you can poke the thighs in the middle with a knife.
 If the juice doesn’t run clear, you have to cook some more.

 Another way to identify cooked chicken thighs is by the color.
-This is not the most accurate way to check if your food is cooked, but it does give a rough idea of how well the meat is cooked.
+While not the most accurate method, checking the color can give a rough estimate of doneness.
 Properly cooked chicken changes to brown from the light pink color of uncooked chicken.

-Turn the chicken thighs over and continue to cook at low temperature until the juices start to run clear.
+Turn the chicken thighs over and continue to cook at low temperature until the juices run clear.

 6. Sear the chicken thighs again (optional)